zackify/reactview/Readme.md

 			}
 		}

-		React.render(<Woah/>,document.body)

-Currently, you do need to call React.render in your component.
+No need to add React.render either!
+But if you have it in there, it'll be replaced to mount on the body.
 ###Todos

-- remove the need for React.render in your component
+- ~~remove the need for React.render in your component~~ done!
 - add in hot reloading
 - whatever you send in a pull request